polarysekt/polarysekt.github.io/reference.md

 permalink: /reference/
 ---

 Fairly limited and simple aggregation, really.
+This is here mostly for historical purposes.

 * [glossary](glossary)